sdondley/ClimateChangeChat/perl.md

     * Does it look like it's connected?
         * "Yes, you're a genius!"
             * OK, get on your way and go get some coding coding done
+            * Or continue if you feel cheated and want to learn more
         * "No, you're an asshole!"
             * OK, google it
             * Or continue reading to try to gain more insight as to the problem

-### Looking for something more gratifying for your thirsty curious soul?
+## Looking for something more gratifying for your thirsty curious soul?
 * continue below

 # WTF